If you want your business to succeed, especially in a competitive industry, you need to position your solution to stand out.

 Being unique helps your brand stand out while giving you an advantage.
 Craft the wrong USP, however, and blend in with everyone else.

-In this post, you'll discover a unique selling proposition, why it's important for sales, five fantastic examples of a USP, and how to craft a strong, unique selling proposition for your small business.
+In this post, you’ll learn what a unique selling proposition is, why it matters, see five strong examples, and get steps to craft one for your business.

-USPs are often used in advertising and marketing campaigns to give potential customers a reason to choose your business over competitors.
+Use your USP in campaigns to give buyers a clear reason to choose you over competitors.

 For example, if you're selling a new type of toothbrush specifically designed to reach difficult-to-clean areas of the mouth, your USP might be "The most effective way to clean your entire mouth."